uon-hci/tools/docs/docs/SHP-course.md

 The repertory grid is a tool to identify what **constructs are important** to a person in a system, product, job or establishement.
 It helps to understand and indivual's **interpretation** of his or her environment.
 Using a method of *triads*, this method compares elements of a topic (better, worse, extremes).
 These elements are put in a table that represents a person's perception of a certain topic.
 The data used to rate and rank the elements can be qualitative and quantitative.
 In practice, the repertory grid is a **structured and thorough method**, and can be applied to many contexts.
 Ideally used early in the design process, it might required more time to train the participaints and make sure the results are valid and reliable.

-**SOURCE**: In order to elicit and explore the knowledge held by rail signalling experts about the most relevant elements of the signallingsy stem and how each element could be considered as influencing signaller workload the Repertory Grid Technique was used (L. Pickup, J. Wilson, E. Lowe (2009))
+**SOURCE**: In order to elicit and explore the knowledge held by rail signalling experts about the most relevant elements of the signalling system and how each element could be considered as influencing signaller workload, the Repertory Grid Technique was used (L. Pickup, J. Wilson, E. Lowe (2009))

 ### Card sorting